Get customized results?

 Energy demand is typically lower in the spring and fall seasons due to mild weather conditions.
 When temperatures are extremely hot or cold, demand is higher because heating systems or air conditioners are used more frequently.
 The best strategy is to secure a low small business electricity rate during the spring or fall.

-• Heating and air system maintenance: Regular maintenance of your heating and air conditioning systems ensures they operate properly.
-Inefficient or blocked systems must work harder to function, resulting in high energy bills.
+• Maintaining your heating and air system: Regular maintenance of your heating and air conditioning systems ensures they operate properly.
+Inefficient or blocked systems must work harder, resulting in higher energy bills.

-• Use smart thermostats: You can remotely program and adjust your thermostat to specific temperatures, whether in the office or away.
+• Using smart thermostats: You can remotely program and adjust your thermostat to specific temperatures whether you’re in or out of office.

-• Energy-efficient upgrades: Consider installing LED lights and ENERGY STAR appliances to increase energy efficiency.
+• Making energy-efficient upgrades: Install LED lights and ENERGY STAR appliances to increase energy efficiency.

-• Install solar panels: Consider offsetting your electricity usage with renewable power from solar panels
+• Installing solar panels: Consider offsetting your electricity usage with renewable power from solar panels.

 Small business energy FAQs